Opt2Skill: Imitating Dynamically-feasible Whole-Body

 Georgia Institute of Technology

 Humanoid robots are designed to perform diverse loco-manipulation tasks.
 However, they face challenges due to their high-dimensional and unstable dynamics, as well as the complex contact-rich nature of the tasks.
-Model-based optimal control methods offer precise and systematic control but are limited by high computational complexity and accurate contact sensing.
-On the other hand, reinforcement learning (RL) provides robustness and handles high-dimensional spaces but suffers from inefficient learning, unnatural motion, and sim-to-real gaps.
-To address these challenges, we introduce Opt2Skill, an end-to-end pipeline that combines model-based trajectory optimization with RL to achieve robust whole- body loco-manipulation.
-We generate reference motions for the Digit humanoid robot using differential dynamic programming (DDP) and train RL policies to track these trajectories.
-Our results demonstrate that Opt2Skill outperforms pure RL methods in both training efficiency and task performance, with optimal trajectories that account for torque limits enhancing trajectory tracking.
-We successfully transfer our approach to real-world applications.
+Model-based optimal control methods offer flexibility to define precise motion but are limited by high computational complexity and accurate contact sensing.
+On the other hand, reinforcement learning (RL) handles high-dimensional spaces with strong robustness but suffers from inefficient learning, unnatural motion, and sim-to-real gaps.
+To address these challenges, we introduce Opt2Skill, an end-to-end pipeline that combines model-based trajectory optimization with RL to achieve robust whole-body loco-manipulation.
+Opt2Skill generates dynamic feasible and contact-consistent reference motions for the Digit humanoid robot using differential dynamic programming (DDP) and trains RL policies to track these optimal trajectories.
+Our results demonstrate that Opt2Skill outperforms baselines that rely on human demonstrations and inverse kinematics-based references, both in motion tracking and task success rates.
+Furthermore, we show that incorporating trajectories with torque information improves contact force tracking in contact-involved tasks, such as wiping a table.

 Opt2Skill